Text Link

 The importance of community during eating disorder recovery

 Often, stories of eating disorder recovery focus on the individual, what they have achieved, and how they have grown and healed.
-While celebrating these stories is a vital part of the recovery space, it’s also important to recognize how relationships and community play a role in eating disorder recovery.
+While addressing and overcoming an eating disorder is an accomplishment worthy of celebrating, it’s also important to recognize the role the community plays in eating disorder recovery.

 Last updated on